Completed petition Make conservation management plans compulsory for scheduled monuments at risk such as Ruperra Castle

 Scheduled monuments are protected to preserve archaeology and buildings so that future generations can learn from our past.
 Many monuments are stable, others need managing to slow or avoid the effects of natural deterioration.
 Cadw’s website suggests owners may find it useful to draw up a Conservation Management Plan (CMP) to guide their decisions, but it’s not a requirement.
 Welsh Government should make CMPs compulsory for scheduled monuments at risk, to avoid neglect and subsequent loss.
 This includes identifying significance, risks, and opportunities to conserve and improve the monument, so as not to damage what is special and guarantee we pass on what is valued to future generations.
 This will ensure monuments at risk like Ruperra Castle aren’t neglected for another 80 years.
 It will also help alleviate worry about losing significant parts of our precious heritage and aid our wellbeing.
 The community has been trying to save it for 25 years https://www.ruperracastle.wales/about.html.

-This petition is now under consideration by the Petitions Committee
+This petition was considered by the Petitions Committee

 Find out about the Petitions Committee’s discussion of this petition